raintank/worldping-app/README.md

 - [worldPing documentation](http://worldping.raintank.io/docs/)

 ### Support
-- Join our [public slack channel](http://slack.raintank.io/).
-This provides real-time access to both the Grafana Labs team and the growing community of worldPing and Grafana users.
+- Join our community at [http://community.grafana.com](http://community.grafana.com).
+This provide real-time access to both the team and the growing community of worldPing and Grafana users.
+No additional logins required, just use your Grafana.com account.
 - Email [support@grafana.com](mailto:support@grafana.com).

 ------